Slowly Varying Regression under Sparsity

-\ABSTRACT{ We consider the problem of parameter estimation in slowly varying regression models with sparsity constraints.
-We formulate the problem as a mixed integer optimization problem and demonstrate that it can be reformulated exactly as a binary convex optimization problem through a novel exact relaxation.
+\ABSTRACT{ We introduce the framework of slowly varying regression under sparsity, which allows sparse regression models to vary slowly and sparsely.
+We formulate the problem of parameter estimation as a mixed integer optimization problem and demonstrate that it can be reformulated exactly as a binary convex optimization problem through a novel relaxation.
 The relaxation utilizes a new equality on Moore-Penrose inverses that convexifies the non-convex objective function while coinciding with the original objective on all feasible binary points.
 This allows us to solve the problem significantly more efficiently and to provable optimality using a cutting plane-type algorithm.
 We develop a highly optimized implementation of such algorithm, which substantially improves upon the asymptotic computational complexity of a straightforward implementation.
-We further develop a heuristic method that is guaranteed to produce a feasible solution and, as we empirically illustrate, generates high quality warm-start solutions for the binary optimization problem.
-We show, on both synthetic and real-world datasets, that the resulting algorithm outperforms competing formulations in comparable times across a variety of metrics including out-of-sample predictive performance, support recovery accuracy, and false positive rate.
-The algorithm enables us to train models with 10,000s of parameters, is robust to noise, and able to effectively capture the underlying slowly changing support of the data generating process. }
+We further develop a fast heuristic method that is guaranteed to produce a feasible solution and, as we empirically illustrate, generates high-quality warm-start solutions for the binary optimization problem. \begin{revi}To tune the framework's hyperparameters, we propose a practical procedure relying on binary search that, under certain assumptions, is guaranteed to recover the true model parameters. \end{revi} We show, on both synthetic and real-world datasets, that the resulting algorithm outperforms competing formulations in comparable times across a variety of metrics including estimation accuracy, predictive power, and computational time, and is highly scalable, enabling us to train models with 10,000s of parameters.
+We make our implementation available open-source at \url{https://github.com/vvdigalakis/SSVRegression.git}. }